subpop/command-line-assistant/docs/source/man/command-line-assistant.1.rst

         $ my-command | c

-    Sometimes, only providing the error output may not be enough.
+    Sometimes, only providing the error output might not be enough.
 For that, you can combine your redirect output with a question like this::

         $ $ cat log_with_error.log | c "how do I solve this?"